dannysofftie/impressions/README.md

 // start handling all added routes Router::startRouter();

-// Router implementation currently handles all requests as
+// Router implementation handles requests as
-// get requets, $_SERVER['REQUEST_METHOD'] is not enforced
+// get, post, put, patch and delete requests $_SERVER['REQUEST_METHOD'] is enforced
-// as a constraint when adding routes, and receiving requests from clients.
+// as a constraint when adding routes, and receiving requests from client applications.
 ```

 All your routes can be added before calling

 > Router::startRouter();

 In view-routes.php,